Builditluc/wiki-tui/docs/contributing/develop-code.md

       ![Pull Request Compare](../assets/images/pull-request-2.png)
     4. In the "base branch" drop-down menu, select the main branch of wiki-tui.
       ![Pull Request Base Branch](../assets/images/pull-request-3.png)
-    5. In the "head fork" drop-down menu, select your fork, then use the "compare branch" drop-down menu to select the branch you made your changes in.
+    5. In the "head fork" drop-down menu, select your fork, then use the "compare branch" drop-down menu to select the branch you made your changes.
       ![Pull Request Head Fork](../assets/images/pull-request-4.png)
     6. Type a title and description for your pull request.
 (Please read below what to write here)
       ![Pull Request Title](../assets/images/pull-request-5.png)